 NOTCH1 is one of four known genes encoding the NOTCH family of proteins, a group of receptors involved in the Notch signaling pathway.
 NOTCH proteins are characterized by N-terminal EGF-like repeats followed by LNR domains which form a complex with ligands to prevent signaling.
 The Notch signaling pathway is involved in processes related to cell fate specification, differentiation, proliferation, and survival.
 Activation of Notch has been shown to be correlative with mammary tumorgenesis in mice and increased expression of Notch receptors has been observed in a variety of cancer types including cervical, colon, head and neck, lung, renal, pancreatic, leukemia, and breast cancer.
 A number of treatment modalities have been explored related to Notch inhibition especially in breast cancer with mixed results.

 GeneCards Summary for NOTCH1 Gene

 NOTCH1 (Notch 1) is a Protein Coding gene.
-Diseases associated with NOTCH1 include familial bicuspid aortic valve and left ventricular outflow tract obstruction.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Diseases associated with NOTCH1 include Adams-Oliver Syndrome 5 and Aortic Valve Disease 1.
+Among its related pathways are Notch signaling pathway (KEGG) and Th2 Differentiation Pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is NOTCH2.